 It’s no secret that Android users are fragmented.
-With thousands of different Android devices out there in the world, the vast majority of them never see the latest update.
+Not only are there thousands of different Android devices in the world, the vast majority of them never see the latest update.
 Released in August, Oreo (or Android 8) is the latest version of the popular operating system.

 Google released the most recent data about which versions of Android are commonly used: